tjohnston-softdev/worklink-database/readme.md

 Workforce Link is a start-up company that helps recruit prospective support workers for positions in the disability and healthcare industries.
 In April 2019, I was commissioned to design and implement an IT system to help streamline their loose, paper-based system.
 One of our goals was to host public profiles of our candidate staff that potential employers are able to search and view, similar to a social network.
 This was the MySQL database that I designed in order to facilitate the staff search engine.

+The definition SQL scripts are dated circa 26 November 2019 at approx. 12:30PM (AEST).
+They are exactly as-is except for increasing the size limit of some `VARCHAR` columns.
+The test data was re-created from scratch.

 ---

 ## Installing